 Those are four of my favorite, science-based techniques.
 I did an FB Live on this topic this week and many of you had other great ideas.
 You can watch it here:

-If you have something natural that is working for your blood pressure, I’d love to hear from you.
-Just hit reply and let me know what you’ve discovered!
+If you have something natural that is working for your blood pressure, I’d love to hear from you and find out what you’ve discovered!

 As always, I love being on this health journey with all of you!